About the Blog

 As the title should give a hint, it's an archive of makeup effects.
 Mostly a visual archive, but also an informative one as well.

-It's been a lot harder to find visual references for especially 'monster' effects in recent years, especially with the rise of crap wikis or clickbait.
+It's been a lot harder to find visual references for especially 'monster' effects in recent years, especially with the surge of shitty wikis and listicles.

-And even a bad film - and quite a few of the films covered here are bad - often has talented people working on them.
+And even a bad film - and quite a few of the films covered here are bad - has talented people working on it.
 Each article attempts to tell their story in their own words.

 What do you mean by 'makeup effects'?

-It's a bit much to get into, but as of now, 'special makeup effects' encompasses 'out of the kit' makeups, sculpting, prosthetic appliances, masks, creature suits, puppetry and animatronics.
+It's a bit much to get into 'special makeup effects' generally encompasses sculpting, prosthetic appliances, masks, creature suits, puppetry and animatronics.

 So you mean 'special effects'?